On this page

 There is no specific timeline for each stage of the exploration cycle.
 If all steps are positive, the market is positive and shareholders are continuing to invest, it is possible a prospective find may reach the point of mining within six or seven years from discovery.
 However, the time from initial discovery to a potential mine depends on numerous factors, making it very difficult to determine when, or if, mining may begin.

-Major operating mines generally have already established offtake agreements and term contracts to supply products.
+Mines and developing projects generally have already established offtake agreements and term contracts to supply products.
 However, supply and service companies are able to find opportunities particularly with companies that have approval to mine but are still establishing finances and their supply chain.

 Opportunities exist to work with significant on and off-site mineral refineries that import local and interstate ore and scrap metal for processing.